ivanhan0511/ivan-blog/content/post/os-windows10.md

 ---
-title: "What to Do after Init Windows10"
+title: "What to Do after Init Windows"
 date: 2023-02-15T15:16:59+08:00
 categories:
 - OS